On the Discord chat platform, we have developed a bot called Dronefly for accessing iNat in conversations. Explore

-A popular bot feature requested from our Discord users is the ability to list one or more taxa and have it produce a combined range map for all of them:
+A popular bot feature requested from our Discord users is to map the ranges of multiple taxa together:

 Note: to better see where ranges overlap, individual map layers can be toggled.
 Look for the “Overlays” icon in the upper right corner and hover over it to open the menu, then tick or untick the checkboxes.

-To determine the common ancestor of one or more taxa:
+To determine the common ancestor of multiple taxa, use the

 More information about a display